RoverTech-team/arm/README.md

-note: replace for example the whole string like <absolute_path_to_github> -> /user/doc/github vary important note: do not remove or replace :/github because it's the path for the folder inside of the virtual machine
+- note: replace for example the whole string like <absolute_path_to_github> -> /user/doc/github
+- *very important note*: do not remove or replace :/github because it's the path for the folder inside of the virtual machine